More Sears stores closing as company struggles to stay in business

 As e-commerce websites such as Amazon lead in online sales, many traditional stores are losing their customers.

-To minimize their footprints, numerous retailers have closed down, with more closures and downsizings expected to occur
+To minimize their footprints, numerous retailers have closed down, with more closures and downsizings expected to occur as well.

 Macy’s and J.C.
 Penney are in a similar situation, and both have closed some of their locations.
 In the past year Bon-Ton Stores Inc. and Toys R Us both went out of business for similar reasons.